Skip to Content

 4. Be a Leader

-Miriam taught women about God and after being delivered out of slavery led the women in song and music.
+Miriam taught women about God and, after being delivered out of slavery, led the women in song and music.
 She was a leader.
 She was someone that others wanted to be around and follow.

 Leaders don’t sit back and watch.
 Miriam didn’t just accept that her brother would float down the Nile to uncertain circumstances.
 Instead, she watched and took action when she saw Pharaoh’s daughter’s slave retrieve Moses’ basket from the water.

-Do you sit back and let others do all the work? or do you step up and take action?
+Do you sit back and let others do all the work?
+Or do you step up and take action?

-Perhaps, you don’t feel called to lead a group or an organization.
+Perhaps you don’t feel called to lead a group or an organization.
 You can still serve the Lord in leadership in other ways.

 Look to Titus 2 for inspiration: